PORT TOWNSEND FOOD COOP'S PRODUCT SELECTION GUIDELINES COMMITTEE

 IMPLEMENTING A BOYCOTT POLICY

-The committee has now completed a DRAFT boycott policy for submission to the Coop's Board at the September meeting for board review and adoption.
+The committee completed a DRAFT boycott policy for submission to the Coop's Board at the September 2007 meeting for board review and adoption.

 PROBLEM PRODUCTS BOYCOTT POLICY